|

 Lorca himself, the murderer, his mother and father,

 Salvador Dalí and a woman from the town.
-Also attractive is the offering by

 the Ecuadoran company – well known in Cuba - Teatro